 Advance pricing agreements (APAs)

 A taxpayer can request the Central Tax Office to negotiate an APA on related-party transactions with a foreign tax authority on one's behalf.
 The vehicle is the mutual agreement procedure under the treaty, and the fee is a lump sum EUR 20,000 for each new agreement.

 Tax audit process

 Germany relies heavily on tax audits as a means of ensuring taxpayer discipline.
-Audits of small businesses are carried out at random, although those for larger operations and for the local subsidiaries of foreign groups tend to be regular.
+Audits of small businesses are carried out on a random basis, although those for larger corporations and for the local subsidiaries of foreign groups tend to be regular.
 With some district variations, audits are usually conducted at four to five yearly intervals, though not always with equal intensity for the entire period since the auditors’ previous visit.